even4void/aliquote/content/post/hmisc-and-rms.md

 ```

 ![](/img/predict.png)
 Logistic regression is handled by the `lrm()` function, and it works almost
 in the same way, except that it provides more convenient output than R's
 `glm()`, especially in terms of adjusted odds-ratio, partial effects,
 confidence intervals, or likelihhod ratio test.

+{{% alert note %}}
+<small>[2020-07-26]</small><br>
+A very comprehensive introduction to Frank Harrell's packages has been published recently: [An Introduction to the Harrell“verse”: Predictive Modeling using the Hmisc and rms Packages](https://www.nicholas-ollberding.com/post/an-introduction-to-the-harrell-verse-predictive-modeling-using-the-hmisc-and-rms-packages/).
+{{% /alert %}}

 [1]: http://cran.r-project.org/web/packages/Hmisc
 [2]: http://cran.r-project.org/web/packages/rms